-- 1. The Logistics Network in South Africa
+- 1. The South African road network

-- 2. Legislation in road transport
+- 2. Planning the transport function

-- 3. Operations and Planning
+- 3. Organising the transport function

-- 4. Load Compiling Systems
+- 4. Staffing the transport function

-- 5. Controlling the Fleet
+- 5. Transport operations

-- 6. Monitoring Fleet Performance
+- 6. Monitoring transport operations

-- 7. Costs and Expenditures
+- 7. Transport operations costing and reporting

-- 8. Cost Accounting System
+- 8. Finance and external relations

+- 9. Compliance with legislation

-- 1. This module is offered during the first semester, and is presented on a Hybrid-platform of face-to-face and online lectures and interaction. - 2.
-This module counts 15 credits. - 3.
-Logistics Management 244 and/or Transport Economics 318 and 348 is a pass prerequisite for this module.
+- 1. This module is offered during the first semester, and is presented on a Hybrid-platform of faceto-face and online lectures and interaction. - 2.
+This module counts 15 credits.